BennyRig/brane-ide_fix/README.md

 > Unfortunately, the Bakery kernel is unsupported at the moment.
 The remainder of this README (and the rest of the repository) focusses on the BraneScript kernel only.

+> Note: In the current state only linux has been tested, Future work is needed to ensure that other platforms are suported

 ## Installation

 To install the BraneScript and Bakery kernels for the Brane framework, you first have to install Docker in which the JupyterLab server will run.

 To do so, you can follow any of the tutorials for [Ubuntu](https://docs.docker.com/engine/install/ubuntu/), [Debian](https://docs.docker.com/engine/install/debian/), [Arch Linux](https://wiki.archlinux.org/title/docker) or [macOS](https://docs.docker.com/desktop/mac/install/).